Post Summary: The Best Day Trips From Portland, Oregon

 Silver Falls State Park is the perfect place to take a day trip from Portland if you love waterfalls!
 One of the park’s most famous trails is called the “Trail of Ten Falls“ which connects ten Oregon waterfalls in a 7.6-mile loop.

-This is a can’t-miss opportunity to see some of Oregon’s prettiest waterfalls, which includes the popular Double Falls, Middle North Falls, and South Falls.
+This is a can’t-miss opportunity to see some of Oregon’s prettiest waterfalls, which include the popular Double Falls, Middle North Falls, and South Falls.

 Now, waterfalls aren’t the only things to see at Silver Falls State Park – you can mountain bike the exciting Catamount Trail or even swim at the South Falls Day Use Area.
 There is something to do for the entire family here!